Electrified Vehicles: The Race to Mass Adoption

-Climate change, fuel efficiency and carbon emissions are ongoing concerns for the general population, and regulatory policies worldwide are driving the mandate for more eco-friendly, increasingly electrified electric vehicles as a result – think hybrids, plug-in hybrids and fully electric vehicles.
+Climate change, fuel consumption efficiency and CO2 emissions are ongoing concerns for the general population, and regulatory policies worldwide drive the mandate for more eco-friendly, increasingly electrified vehicles as a result.
+OEMs are making substantial investments into vehicle electrification efforts.

 Naturally, as electric vehicle ownership increases, energy companies need to determine how the power grid can support enough stations.
 Progress has been made in this area — today it’s common to see charging stations at office buildings and shopping malls — but many more will be needed to support mass electric vehicle adoption.

 In addition to the infrastructure and power grid, charging speed is another consideration.
 Currently, a typical electric car takes nearly eight hours to charge from empty-to-full using a 7kW charging point.
 While vehicle owners are unlikely to wait until the battery pack is empty to recharge their cars, technology developments are enabling rapid charging – with Tesla’s new supercharger delivering around 160 miles of range in 25 minutes, for about $11.